How SkyTeam is aiming for the sky in Customer Experience

-The Jet Setters community, launched in 2018, solidified its connection with its passengers – not just relying on quantitative alerts but also on rich qualitative feedback on how to improve customer experience and evolve their services.
-Just under a year after its start, over 1,500 passengers have registered to the Jet Setters community, with thousands of comments written on a diverse range of topics to help improve the experience for customers across SkyTeam’s members.
+The Jet Setters community, launched in 2018, solidified its connection with its passengers; it relied on quantitative alerts and also on rich qualitative feedback on how to improve customer experience and evolve their services.
+Just under a year after its start, over 1,500 passengers have registered to the Jet Setters community; thousands of comments are written on a diverse range of topics; the aim is to help improve the experience for customers across SkyTeam’s members.
 This feedback has helped provide nuance to the team in a way that wasn’t possible with other research, strengthening its grasp of passenger experience.

 The MegaDo – the next mega step

 For SkyTeam, this was the perfect opportunity to meet and pick the brains of some of its most loyal passengers.
 Therefore, in SkyTeam’s home of Amsterdam, together with InSites Consulting, SkyTeam created an exciting day of activities for the participants, by letting them take a peek at the future of SkyTeam and influence SkyTeam’s direction through interactive discussions.
-This exclusive group of customers participated in debates, brainstorm sessions and live surveys, all to help direct decisions on the alliance’s future.
-The day ended (as all days should) with a champagne reception and an opportunity to mingle with other loyal participants and with those managing SkyTeam.
+This exclusive group of customers participated in debates, brainstorm sessions and live surveys; all to help direct decisions on the alliance’s future.
+The day ended (as all days should) with a champagne reception; and with the opportunity to mingle with other loyal participants and with those managing SkyTeam.

 From MegaDo to can-do

-The goal of SkyTeam’s research has always been to provide a strong base for future innovations and, as a result, SkyTeam is using several levels of input from 2018-2019 to help their members improve their service.
+The goal of SkyTeam’s research has always been to provide a strong base for future innovations; as a result, SkyTeam is using several levels of input from 2018-2019 to help their members improve their service.
 This collection of research came together at a workshop held in South Korea in December 2018.
-This workshop brought together representatives of all 19 airlines where InSites Consulting presented the ideas from the different phases of research including:
+This workshop brought together representatives of all 19 airlines; InSites Consulting presented the ideas from the different phases of research to them, including: